-Especially if they’re coming to you courtesy of ex NOPI and Berber & Q chef Luke Findlay who – noting a gap in the market – decided to set up the now cult underground supper club Sūpa Ya Ramen in his very own home.
+Especially if they’re coming to you courtesy of ex NOPI and Berber & Q chef Luke Findlay who decided to set up the now cult underground supper club Sūpa Ya Ramen in his very own home.

 …a permanent supply of top-notch noods.

-The plan is to open a site on Hackney Road.
-The exact date is still TBC, however it will definitely happen by the end of the year.
-We also know it’s going to an intimate little place – around 10-15 covers, so not world’s away from the supper clubs which is nice.
+So he’s decided to open a permanent site on Hackney Road.
+It’s an intimate little place – around 10-15 covers, so not worlds away from the supper clubs, which is nice.

 Food-wise he’s calling it ‘traditionally inauthentic’ ramen, which, in other words means ramen with an often bold and unexpected Findlay spin.
 There will be three permanent options, and a weekly special, which – note to the super fans out there – have never been served before.